Avaiga/taipy-getting-started/steps/explain_md/step_0_first_step.md

 ## First web page

 To create your first Taipy web page, you only need one line of code.
 Create a Gui object with a String and run it.
-Then, the client link will be displayed in the console.
-Enter the URL in a web browser to open your first Taipy web client!
+A client link will be displayed in the console.
+Enter it in a web browser to open your first Taipy web client!

 ```python
 from taipy.gui import Gui